CustomControlContext class

 GetSerializer

 Returns the SerializeInfo handle for this control instance.
-The serializer surfaces the deserialization entry point and the run-time / design-time mode flags.
+The serializer exposes the deserialization entry point and the run-time/design-time mode flags.

 Syntax: object.GetSerializer ( ) As SerializeInfo